shinobi5/skeletor/README.md

 [lighterhtml](https://github.com/WebReflection/lighterhtml) is included because it feels like reactive templates should be a native feature in custom web components (native virtual DOM alternative).
 A native alternative (without the reactive benefits) would be [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) (with some potential security issues...).

+[router-component](https://github.com/mkay581/router-component) and [beedle](https://github.com/andybelldesign/beedle) are recommended for adding SPA features to the boilerplate because they're lightweight and framework agnostic.

 ### Getting Started

 Clone the repo and give the project a name